Robustness of Polynomial Stability with Respect to Sampling: Spectrum and sampling

 for all $\lambda \in \rho(A) \cap \rho(A+BF)$.
 Hence Lemma~\ref{lem:FRB_bound} implies that there exists $\varepsilon>0$ such that $|1 - FR(\lambda ,A)B| > \varepsilon$ for all $\lambda \in \rho(A) \cap \overline{\mathbb{C}_0} $. \end{proof}

 The estimate on the continuous-time system obtained in Lemma~\ref{lem:cont_time_trans_func_bound} leads to an analogous estimate on the discretized system as in the robustness analysis of exponential stability \cite{Rebarber2006} and strong stability \cite{Wakaiki2021SIAM}.
-To show this, we use the following estimate, which is obtained from arguments similar to those in the proofs of Theorem~2.1 in \cite{Rebarber2006} and Lemma~3.8 in \cite{Wakaiki2021SIAM}: \begin{lmm} Suppose that {\rm (A\ref{assump:finite_unstable})} holds.
-Let $\widetilde \alpha \geq \alpha$ and let $N_{\rm b} \in \mathbb{N}$ be such that \eqref{eq:lambda_cond_large} holds.
-Then there exist constants $\Upsilon_1,\Upsilon_2 >0$ such that
+To show this, we use the series expansion of $R(z,T(\tau)) S(\tau)$ under (A\ref{assump:finite_unstable}), where $S(\tau)$ is defined by \eqref{eq:S_def}.
+If $0 \in \rho(A)$, then $S(\tau)$ is written as